HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 If you want the lowdown then you’ve come to the right place - take notes because things are about to get full on Midlife Hamptons chic around these parts!

 The White Company has been working the pared back, “I live on the coast but you won’t ever find any twee nautical references in my house or wardrobe” coastal chic look for eons.
 Their Hamptons vibe is pleasingly subtle and I love how their pieces work for every age.
 Don’t go for it head to toe, instead mix in a few of their classics with other brands and you’re good to go.
+For Americana head to Tuckernuck and of course, Ralph Lauren and for understated classics, there’s Jenni Kayne - now shipping to the UK as well as the US.

 And finally, don’t forget your three essential bags - this one for the beach, this for trips to the Farmer’s Market and this one for everything else in the daytime.
 Should Coastal Grandma decide she won’t be cooking for everyone tonight and wouldn’t mind dining out, then this will be just fine.